Possession of a Controlled Substance in New York

 Penalties include one to 2 ½ years in prison, a fine of up to $5,000, or both.

 (N.Y.
-Penal Law §§ 70.70, 80.00, 220.06 (2023).)
+Penal Law §§ 70.70, 80.00, 220.06 (2024).)

-It is a class A misdemeanor to possess any controlled substance not specified above (excluding marijuana—see below).
+It is a class A misdemeanor to possess any controlled substance not specified above (excluding cannabis—see below).
 It's also a misdemeanor to possess controlled substances in amounts lower than specified above.
 Possession of a "residual amount" of a drug, however, is not a violation.

 Penalties for Class A misdemeanor drug possession include a fine of up to $1,000, up to 364 days in jail, or both.

 (N.Y.
-Penal Law §§ 70.15, 80.05, 220.03 (2023).)
+Penal Law §§ 70.15, 80.05, 220.03 (2024).)

-Possession of Marijuana in New York
+Criminal Possession of Cannabis in New York

-Possession of Drug-Related Objects in New York
+Unlawful Possession or Use of Drug Paraphernalia in New York

 Possessing legal substances or objects with the intent that they be used to manufacture or sell controlled substances is a crime in New York.
 Forbidden items include: